 - Healthier and lower in sugar.
 Using healthy and wholesome ingredients with options to cut out all sugar, these are a much better option.

 - Ready in 5 minutes.
 From prep to plate, these take no time to make.
+You could also whip up a batch of hot cross buns to go with them.

 How to make peanut butter eggs